-Chapter 1

-GENERAL DEFINITIONS and RULES
+Chapter 1 GENERAL DEFINITIONS and RULES

-INTRODUCTION 1.0
+1.0 INTRODUCTION

-- The General Section (GS) of the Sporting Code contains the definitions and rules applying to 1.0.1 all air sports.
+- 1.0.1 The General Section (GS) of the Sporting Code contains the definitions and rules applying to all air sports.
 Section 3 (SC3) specifies the rules that apply to FAI badge and record flights in gliders and motor gliders.
 A glider is a fixed wing aerodyne capable of sustained soaring flight with no Means of Propulsion (MoP).
 A motor glider is a fixed wing aerodyne equipped with a MoP, capable of sustained soaring flight without thrust from the MoP.
 SC3 includes the following annexes: - a.
-Annex A Rules for World and and Continental gliding competitions.
-Some competition rules are also in the General Section of the Sporting Code. - Requirements for equipment used for flight validation. b.
-Annex B - Annex C Non-regulatory guidance, methods, and sample calculations to C. assist Official Observers and pilots in complying with SC3. - d.
+Annex A Rules for World and Continental gliding competitions.
+Some competition rules are also in the General Section of the Sporting Code. - b.
+Annex B Requirements for equipment used for flight validation. - c.
+Annex C Non-regulatory guidance, methods, and sample calculations to assist Official Observers and pilots in complying with SC3 requirements. - d.
 Annex D Rules for the world ranking list of pilots in IGC sanctioned competition.